 “Calls for an independent commission have never been lip service.
 Week after week, this Administration has executed various maneuvers that seriously call into question the accountability of the President and his ties to Russia.
 Today is no different.

-WASHINGTON - Rep. Karen Bass (D-Calif.) issued the following statement in response to the Trump administration discussing rescinding Section 1502 of the Dodd-Frank Act.
+WASHINGTON - Today, Rep. Karen Bass (D-Calif.) issued the below video address following the passage of Trumpcare 2.0.

-WASHINGTON - On Friday morning, Rep. Karen Bass (D-Calif.) issued the following statement congratulating Mr. Mohamed Abdullahi Farmajo on his election as President of the Federal Republic of Somalia.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.) issued the following statement on the passage of Trumpcare in the House of Representatives.

 “Today, the House of Representatives passed Trumpcare 2.0, forgetting those with pre-existing conditions in favor of a plan that won’t cover substance use treatment, mental health treatment, or maternity care.